qensus-labs/setup-venafi-csp/README.md

 ### Considerations using GitHub-hosted runners

 `setup-venafi-csp` GitHub Actions can be used for both `GitHub-hosted` or `self-hosted` runners.
-During development we tested common codesigning scenarios and that the driver is setup correctly, which includes the actual installation and signing activities.
-Although the `GitHub-hosted` runners do support `public`,  `private` repositories and automatically decommision the VM, some data residu can reside.
+During development we tested common codesigning scenarios and that the driver is set up correctly, which includes the actual installation and signing activities.
+Although the `GitHub-hosted` runners do support `public`,  `private` repositories and automatically decommission the VM, some data residue can reside.
 Because of this potential risk you should understand that it's still running on `shared` infrastructure.

 Use cases with low security requirements could benefit `GitHub-hosted` runners.
-When higher security requirements need to be met, we strongly advice to use `Self-hosted` runnners, which is our default advice to keep your certificates secure.
+When higher security requirements need to be met, we strongly advice to use `Self-hosted` runners, which is our default advise to keep your certificates secure.

 ## Usage

-Below various examples how you can implement and integrate `setup-venafi-csp` together with your favorite code signing activities.
+Below are various examples of how you can implement and integrate `setup-venafi-csp` together with your favorite code signing activities.
-The boilerplate code go from initial configuration to full implementation examples using `jarsigner` and `signtool`.
+The boilerplate code examples goes from initial configuration to full implementation examples using `jarsigner` and `signtool`.

 ### Example driver setup using minimal parameters